bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 in order to save significant amounts of RAM.

-This can make assets look like they have been dropped, when they've in fact been moved to the GPU, leaving only the asset metadata behind.
+This can make assets look like they have been dropped, when they've in fact been moved to the GPU, removing things like "pixel data" while leaving asset metadata behind.
 This behavior can be configured by setting [`RenderAssetUsages`] when loading assets.

 [`RenderAsset`]: https://docs.rs/bevy/latest/bevy/render/render_asset/trait.RenderAsset.html